wirecard/wpp-integration-demo-php/README.md

 * [standalone](https://document-center.wirecard.com/display/PTD/Hosted+Payment+Page) (a.k.a. hosted): Your consumer gets redirected to a standalone payment page hosted independently of your checkout page.
 * [embedded](https://document-center.wirecard.com/display/PTD/Embedded+Payment+Page): A payment form rendered over your checkout page as a modal window.
 * [seamless](https://document-center.wirecard.com/display/PTD/Seamless+Mode): A card form seamlessly integrated into your checkout page.
+This type of integration is relevant only for credit card, not for the other payment methods.

 You can find more details about the integration types in our [documentation](https://document-center.wirecard.com/display/PTD/Wirecard+Payment+Page).